rec/coroniad/README.rst

 ---------------------------------------

-Tiny tools to tantalize and amuse, a new one each week of isolation.
+Tiny tools to tantalize and amuse, a new one each week

 `(What) <What.rst>`_.

 ----------------------------------------------------

-12 April, 2020: ``safer``: ✏️ a safer file writer ✏️
+(upcoming) 19 April, 2020: ``safer``: ✏️a safer file writer ✏️
 ====================================================